zachlatta/hackclub/case_studies/south_brunswick_high_school/02_first_meeting/post_mortem.md

 them.
 This back-up activity could've gone better if we provided them with a little easier questions that did not require code to solve.
 Next time, we will give AMC/AIME questions.
-As a result, we told them to bring in their laptops next time with Android Studio and a Github account so we could not only educate them on how to create a simple app and share code but also get feedback about club meetings on the labs website.
+As a result, we told them to bring in their laptops next time with Android Studio and a GitHub account so we could not only educate them on how to create a simple app and share code but also get feedback about club meetings on the labs website.